 Here are some tips on how to spot the shoplifter:

 Unfortunately, there is no typical profile of a shoplifter.
 However, there are some signs that should signal a red flag for retailers.
 While the following characteristics don’t necessarily mean guilt, retailers should keep a close eye on shoppers who exhibit the following:

 If you suspect anything out of the ordinary, always call 911.
-Feel free to call the office with any questions or concerns at 773-784-5277, or use the contact form to send a message.
+Feel free to call the office with any questions or concerns at 773-784-5277, or contact Harry at email@example.com.